-The Social and Behavioral Health concentration is designed for students interested in health promotion, health education, and the prevention and reduction of health disparities over the life course.
-Social/behavioral health researchers and practitioners solve public health problems through public health policy, services, and interventions at the individual, family, community, and societal level.
+Social and Behavioral Health.
+The social and behavioral health concentration is designed for students interested in health promotion, health education, and the prevention and reduction of health disparities over the life course.
+Social/behavioral health researchers and practitioners solve public health problems through public health policy, services and interventions at the individual, family, community and societal level.